robs-tech-workbench/hexapod_spiderbot_tutorials/tutorial_forward_kinematics/youtube_revised_v2.md

 [**Visual: Series Title and Disclaimer Slide**]

-**Narrator:** "Before we start, don't forget to check out our other tutorials in this series for a rounded understanding of the project.
+**Narrator:** "Before we start, don't forget to check out my other tutorials in this series for a rounded understanding of the project.
 Each tutorial is crafted to build your skills, step by step.
 Find the complete series in the description below."

 [**Visual Transition: Opening Slide for Today's Tutorial**]